 The star of Bridgerton seems like a great pick to play Bond, and ever since it was announced that he’s not doing a second season of the Netflix show that made him a huge star, the internet has been buzzing with the idea that he might be the next Bond.
 However, Page has specifically downplayed these rumors pointing out that once you become a tiny-bit well-known male actor in Brittian, suddenly everyone is talking about Bond; “That’s fairly normal and I’m flattered to be in the category of Brits that people have noticed.
 The concept of having plans in this moment in history is mildly hilarious.
 I’ve given up making them.”

 That’s right.
 Finn from the Star Wars sequel trilogy is a real contender for a new Bond for several reasons.
 For one thing, his fame could actually mean that doing Bond could almost scan as John Boyega doing that franchise as a favor.
 The Bond films need Boyega, arguably more than he needs them.
 The notion of a Black Bond has been floated for a long, long time.
 Boyega was born in London, meaning Bond is, in some ways, a natural fit.
-That said, Boyega is 28-years-old, which would make him the youngest Bond of all time, period.
+That said, Boyega is 30 years old, which would make him the same age as George Lazenby.
 Though, as Esquire notes, even Boyega has admitted he’s still a “bit too young” for the role.
+But is he really?

-Of all the names on this list, Sam Heughan has been in the news a whole lot, discussing the possibility of becoming the next Bond.
+Of all the names on this list, Sam Heughan has been given a lot of pen, discussing the possibility of becoming the next Bond.
 The star of Outlander has said he doesn’t want to “jinx” his chances at becoming Bond, and most recently added that he didn’t think Bond should be too “posh.”
 As Jamie on Outlander, Heaughan has already made a huge name for himself as a TV leading man.
 Notably, Roger Moore and Pierce Brosnan did the same thing before becoming Bond.
 Heaughan is also Scottish, and if cast as Bond, would be the first Scottish Bond since Sean Connery.

 1. Someone You’ve Barely Heard Of